OSINT Investigations: The Challenge of Dark Web Data Searches and Mining

 The dark web has gained widespread notoriety in recent times, with increased scrutiny on surface web activities appearing to drive an influx of new users, including sellers of illicit goods.
 It now functions as a segment of the internet where criminal networks can operate more openly, and terrorist networks can keep their communications secure.

-Suggested reading: If you’re interested in learning about best practices within open source investigations, check out our free eBook — The OSINT Handbook
+Suggested reading: If you’re interested in learning about open source investigation best practices, check out our free eBook — The OSINT Handbook for Law Enforcement

 What is the dark web?